 Can you recommend any good resources/support networks/organisations for siblings and families of children with disabilities?

-SIBs – an excellent charity supporting siblings and parents of disabled children.
+SIBs is an excellent charity supporting siblings and parents of disabled children.
 They provide information for both siblings and parents and has online help forums for siblings.

 If your local authority has a Family Information Service or Children with Disabilities Team, check to see if they provide information on support available to you locally.
 You might be able to find out about short breaks and/or respite care, clubs, activities and where to get advice.

-Contact a Family provide a useful leaflet for families which includes an excellent list of books to support parents to give to siblings to read.
+Contact (previously Contact a Family) provide a useful leaflet for families which includes an excellent list of books to support parents to give to siblings to read.

 Specific disability support groups often have information and booklets for affected children and siblings.
 You can call the Contact a Family helpline (0808 808 3555) to find out if there is a support group for your child’s condition.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.

 First published: October 2015